bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 - Disk offering - Presents the information on the disk offering chosen at disk creation.

 2. Snapshots tab - Allows creating disk snapshots.
-Snapshots can be taken for disks with "Ready" status only.
+Snapshots can be taken for disks with the "Ready" status only.

    Click the "Add" button |create icon| and enter in the dialogue window: